PrivoxAnon1/privoice/docs/_build/html/_sources/developer.rst.txt

 ----------------------
 Out of Band Processing
 ----------------------
-An out of band message is a message which requires processing outside the normal process flow.
+An out of band (OOB) message is a message which requires processing outside the normal process flow.
 For example, if the user says "stop" this is considered a meta input and it requires special processing rather than just sending it to the currently active skill.